ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 Now let's break this down a little bit as there are a few things going on

 1) Why did we pass in _null_?
-We passed in null as the first paramater to call is the _thisValue_.
-In our case, we are not referencing _this_ (it is not used at all in our function) so we can pass in null.
-We will explore using the _thisValue_ paramater in the later examples when chain constructors.
+We passed in _null_ as the first paramater to _call_ is the _thisValue_.
+In our case, we are not referencing _this_ (it is not used at all in our function) so we can pass in _null_.
+We will explore using the _thisValue_ paramater in the later examples when chain constructors below.

 2) What's going on with the second parameter?
 These are the parameters to our function.
 In the case of _awesomeFunction_ there is only one paramter, the value of aweome that we will log.
-As _call_ takes individual and _apply_ takes an array, we pass the paramers in accordingly.
+As _call_ takes individual parameters and _apply_ takes an array, we pass the paramers in accordingly.

 **So what if we had a function that took multiple parameters, how might that look?**
 Glad you asked, let's try that out.